UPSUTER/GEMLI/README.md

 ### Visualize predictions as network
 To visualize large lineages we'll use three different network layout algorithms: Fruchterman-Reingold, Kamada-Kawai, and grid.
 Each of them has advantages and disadvantages.

 (1) Fruchterman-Reingold dispalys the cells of individual predicted organoids close together with ample space between them.
-This makes it hard to see connections within individual organoids.
+This makes it hard to see connections within individual organoids but allows to get a good overview of individual structures.

 (2) Kamada-Kawai spaces individual cells well, so we can see individual connections between them.
 It may, however, happen that two different predicted organoids are partially overlayed, as can be seen for dark red and bright green lineages on the right side of the plot.